QuakeEngines/ET-XreaL/README.txt

 6) COMPILING ON GNU/LINUX
 _________________________

-You need the following dependencies in order to compile XreaL with all features:
+1. You need the following dependencies in order to compile XreaL with all features:

 	On Debian or Ubuntu:

-	> apt-get install scons libcurl-openssl-dev libsdl1.2-dev libxxf86dga-dev libxxf86vm-dev libglu1-mesa-dev
+		> apt-get install libcurl-openssl-dev libsdl1.2-dev libxxf86dga-dev libxxf86vm-dev libglu1-mesa-dev

 	On Fedora

-	> yum install scons SDL-devel libXxf86dga-devel libXxf86vm-devel mesa-libGLU-devel
+		> yum install SDL-devel libXxf86dga-devel libXxf86vm-devel mesa-libGLU-devel

-Compile XreaL:
+2. Download and extract Premake 4.x to the ET-XreaL/ root directory or install it using your Linux distribution's package system.

+3. Generate the Makefiles using Premake:

+	> ./premake4 gmake

+4. Compile ETXreaL targets with

-	> scons
+	> make

-Type scons -h for more compile options.
+Type ./premake4 --help for more compile options.

 ___________________________________________________